 The Food Safety Authority of Ireland is responsible for the enforcement of all food legislation in Ireland, which is carried out through service contracts with official agencies.
 As part of its legal mandate, the Food Safety Authority of Ireland is required to verify that the system of official controls is working effectively.
 For the purposes of assessing the delivery of official controls by the local authority veterinary service, the follow up and close out of non compliances against the requirements of food law identified during official control inspections was audited.
-This audit with Waterford County Council was one in a programme of five audits relating to follow up and close out of non compliances.
+This audit with Laois County Council was one in a programme of five audits relating to follow up and close out of non compliances.

 The first day concentrated on an audit of paperwork associated with official controls, with an emphasis on follow up and close out of non compliances.
-A total of five establishment files were examined by the audit team.
+A total of 11 establishment files were examined by the audit team, which included 2 establishments in which enforcement action had been taken.
 The second day of the audit involved on-site verification in two food business establishments, which included an assessment of the status of the non compliances which had been identified during official control inspections.

-Within the Waterford County Council functional area, there are seven food establishments, which are supervised by the local authority veterinary service.
-Of these establishments; two are registered and five are approved, and it is these approved establishments that were included in this audit.
+Within the Laois County Council functional area, there are 13 food establishments, which are supervised by the local authority veterinary service.
+All of these establishments are approved.
 It was noted that where significant non compliances were identified, follow up inspections took place.
-The audit team examined the records of such inspections and noted that they were detailed and good records of the corrective actions taken by the food business operator were maintained.
+The audit team examined the records of such inspections and noted that non compliances were identified in the report to the Food Business Operator.
+However, the audit team noted that the information recorded was brief, but adequate.
+The audit team noted that clear records were maintained of close out of non compliances on subsequent inspection reports.

-Two establishments were selected for on-site verification.
-In the first establishment, the status of ten non compliances was assessed by the audit team.
-During the on-site verification activity, the audit team verified that six of these non compliances had been fully addressed and four had been improved but required further attention at the time of this audit.
+Two establishments were selected for on-site verification; one in which enforcement action had been undertaken and another in which non compliances were noted, but no enforcement action was taken.
+In the first establishment, ten non compliances were assessed by the audit team, which had been noted during the preceding eighteen inspections.
+During the on-site verification activity, the audit team verified that all of these non compliances had been fully addressed.
+None of the non compliances, which were assessed, were outstanding or had recurred at the time of this audit.